-Methods of preparing cash budget
+Three methods of preparing a cash budget are outlined below:

 Receipt and Payment Method

-The cash is applied for wage payment, salaries, overheads, capital and revenue expenditure are forecasted.
-It is noteworthy that outstanding payments and accrued incomes are not recorded here.
+The cash is applied for wage payment, salaries, and overheads, and capital and revenue expenditure are forecasted.
+It is noteworthy that outstanding payments and accrued incomes are not recorded under this method.

-(3).
-Plant costing $16,000 is due for delivery in July, payable 10% on delivery and balance after 3 months.
+- Plant costing $16,000 is due for delivery in July 2019 with payable 10% on delivery and balance to be paid after 3 months

-(4).
-Advance tax of $8,000 each is payable in March and June.
+- Advance tax of $8,000 each is payable in March and June 2019

 Adjusted Profit and Loss Method

-Under this method Net profit given is adjusted by adding items of non-fund expenses and deducting non-fund incomes.
+Under this method, net profit is adjusted by adding items of non-fund expenses and deducting non-fund incomes.
 This method is used to forecast long-term cash requirements.

-(i) Depreciation, Goodwill written off, Preliminary expenses written off, Loss on sale of fixed Assets, transfer to General Reserves, decrease in the value of Current Assets and increase in the value of current liabilities.
+The items of addition include depreciation, goodwill written off, preliminary expenses written off, loss on sale of fixed assets, transfer to general reserves, decrease in the value of current assets, and increase in the value of current liabilities.

 The following is the Balance Sheet of AK Trading Co.:

-Cash Budget Adjusted Profit and Loss account
+Cash Budget Adjusted Profit and Loss Account

-as on 31-12-2019
+as on 31 December 2019

 Balance Sheet Method